 - They usually have a large inventory of membership types to choose from and if they don’t immediately have what you want, they can usually find one fairly quickly

 - They offer a zero risk guarantee

 We can personally recommend Chad Hoel and his sister Kim Hoel as we obviously had a very positive experience.
 What we liked about Chad was his responsiveness, how easy he was to work with and his transparency – there’s no hidden agenda.
 We decided Chad was the eHarmony of campground membership resales and told him so – he laughed.

 Please also feel free to tell them that Marc and Julie Bennett of RVLove.com referred you.
 To be completely transparent, Chad and Kim do have a referral program and may send a commission to clients who have referred business to them, but this is not the reason we are recommending them!
 The fact is, after several weeks of trying to do this ourselves, dealing with Chad at CMO was simply the most time and cost-effective way to find the ideal membership for us – professional, painless and risk-free.
-And of course, he got us our Elite membership at a better price than we had been able to find ourselves.
+You don’t pay any fee for their service, and of course, we got our Elite membership from Campground Membership Outlet at a much better price than we had been able to find ourselves.
 Done deal!